apple/swift-mmio/Sources/SVD2Swift/Documentation.docc/UsingSVD2Swift.md

 ### Build svd2swift

 Before using `svd2swift` you must first build it.
-This can be done in two simple steps:
+This can be done in a couple simple steps:

 > Important: This document refers to `svd2swift` in lowercase, however the product in SwiftPM is capitalized due to a build system quirk.
 This will be resolved in the future.